kenpay/Cloud-File-System/README.md

 ### Client has a graphical representation of file system and can do several action which are managed by server.

-### File System subdivison logic: File is contained by Folder, which is contained by Drive.
+### Cloud File System subdivison logic: File is contained by Folder, which is contained by Drive.

 ### Features:
 #### Login